vercel-labs/markdown-sanitizers/harden-react-markdown/README.md

 - **Relative URLs**: Properly resolves and validates relative URLs against `defaultOrigin`
 - **Path Traversal Protection**: Normalizes URLs to prevent `../` attacks
 - **Wildcard Support**: Use `"*"` prefix to disable filtering (only when markdown is trusted)
+- **Prefix Matching**: Validates that URLs start with allowed prefixes and have matching origins

 ### Blocked Content Handling